-It’s so very easy to fire off an impulsive communication on social media, but it takes a lot more work to undo the damage caused by it.
+It’s so very easy to fire off an impulsive and dubious communication on social media, but it takes a lot more work to undo the damage caused by it.
 Brandolini’s Law states, “The amount of energy needed to refute bull$#!+ is an order of magnitude bigger than to produce it.”
 There’s a lot of nonsense proliferated out there and not many can or are willing to take the time to refute it.
 Plus, those who do take the time to help debunk the mountain of disinformation won’t win any popularity contests, even when done respectfully.

 Some people have averred they should be able to fire off whatever post or tweet they want, whenever they like, because it’s their “freedom of speech”.
 But, freedom without responsibility is risky.
 Anybody who has been or has raised a teenager understands this.
 An example of the damage that can be done is a recent documentary trailer violating COVID-19 misinformation policies that was viewed over a million times before social media platforms could shut it down.
 Everyone who shared it potentially contributed to unnecessary harm to others by spreading falsehoods during a public health emergency.